PhD1066 Bogue St, Room A338-D

 East Lansing, MI 48824

-Area of Expertise: Tree fruit horticulture, physiology, genetic evaluation, and production systems including high tunnels, training systems, and organics
+Area of Expertise: Tree fruit horticulture, physiology, and genetic evaluation, including high efficiency training systems and orchard climatic modification systems

 July 10, 2000